Goodness of fit

 )

-observed in Other Functions
+6 Residuals in Other Plot Functions

-also be used in the functions plotHistogram() and
+Pre-calculated residuals can be used in plotHistogram()

 6.1 Residuals as Histogram